Safe Sight TransPRK

-Safe Sight TransPRK is an advanced vision correction procedure from epiLASIK.
-It is a safe, non-invasive and surface-based treatment method which does not require the eye surgeon to cut a corneal flap.
-With new advances in technology today, Safe Sight TransPRK can eliminate some of the risks in the standard LASIK (cut, flap and zap) procedure such as flap-related medical complications.
+Safe Sight TransPRK is an all laser, one-step, no touch, non-invasive vision correction procedure which does not require the eye surgeon to cut a corneal flap.
+With modern technology, Safe Sight TransPRK can eliminate some of the risks in the standard LASIK (cut, flap and zap) procedure such as flap-related medical complications.

 How does Safe Sight TransPRK work?

 Safe Sight TransPRK at Clearvision is fast, simple and safe.
-In Safe Sight TransPRK, there are no surgical devices touching the eye at all, making it a truly all laser, one-step, no touch, non-invasive and safe procedure.
+In Safe Sight TransPRK, there are no surgical devices touching the eye at all, making it a truly all laser procedure.

-We use the high-tech, advanced Schwind Amaris 1050RS excimer laser.
-The Schwind Amaris 1050RS laser is the world’s fastest laser machine, equipped with a zero latency eye tracker.
-It is also the only laser technology with the ability to track all 7-dimensionals of eye movements, resulting in fast and accurate treatment.
+We use the modern, Schwind Amaris 1050RS excimer laser.
+The Schwind Amaris 1050RS laser is equipped with a zero latency eye tracker and the ability to track all 7-dimensionals of eye movements, resulting in fast and accurate treatment.

 Corneal Cross-Linking (CXL)